coreBOS/coreBOSDocumentation/user/pages/07.knowledge-base/10.configuration-store/businessmap/helpdesk2salesorder/corebosstore.md

     tag:
         - fieldmapping
 ---

-If you create a direct (1:M) relation between HelpDesk and SalesOrder,<a href="http://discussions.corebos.org/thread-633.html">this mapping created by Luke</a> will fill in some fields on the SalesOrder
+If you create a direct (1:M) relation between HelpDesk and SalesOrder, [this mapping created by Luke](http://discussions.corebos.org/thread-633.html) will fill in some fields on the SalesOrder

+===

 ```php
 <map>